andylampi/BlogNodejs/README.md

 # BlogNodejs
 This is a blog designed with Nodejs, pug and mongoDB.
 For authentication there is a mix between JWT and cookie. it' have been used the pattern MVC and so the code is organizated.
+(In progress)

 # Run Blog:
   **node server.js**